Fugitive.vim

 fugitive.vim, also called vim-fugitive or just fugitive, is a Git wrapper written as a plugin for the Vim text editor.
 It was originally developed by Tim Pope, who still maintains the plugin.

 Name

 As with other plugins by Tim Pope, the name of the plugin obliquely refers to its functionality. "fugitive.vim" contains the substring "git", as it is a Git wrapper.
 Pope later wrote rhubarb.vim, whose name contains the substring "hub", as it provides the :Gbrowse command to work with GitHub.
+In a talk, Pope explained, "It's got the word 'git' in it because it works with Git.
+It was either that or 'agitate' and I think that might have been a better choice."

 "fugitive.vim" is the plugin's filename, while "vim-fugitive" is used for the GitHub repository name as well as for the package name in several Linux distributions.

 History

 The initial commit to the Git repository of the project was made on October 10, 2009.

 The initial version (version 1.0) was released on February 15, 2010.

 Starting in March 2014 fugitive.vim was included in Debian's unstable branch.